SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 ![Bulk operation details](/images/users-guide/DeviceManagement/devmgmt-devicecontrol-bulk-operation-details.png)

-To filter the list of bulk operations by operation type, click the dropdown list at the top and select a set of operation types, then **Apply**.
+To filter the list of bulk operations by operation type, click the dropdown list in the top menu bar and select a set of operation types, then click **Apply**.
-Click it again, then **All** and **Apply** to clear the filter.
+To clear the filter, select **All** in the dropdown list and click **Apply** again.

-To filter the list of bulk operations by status, click one of the status buttons at the top.
+To filter the list of bulk operations by status, click one of the status buttons in the top menu bar.
 Click **All** to clear the filter.

-To clear both filters, click **Reset filters** at the bottom of the list.
+To clear both filters, click **Reset filters** at the bottom of the list (only visible if filters are applied).

 Click **Realtime** at the right of the top menu bar to see operations coming in from the devices in realtime.

->**Note:** Bulk operations created prior to release 10.7.0 are dependent on a group and may still be viewed.
+>**Info:** Bulk operations created prior to release 10.7.0 are dependent on a group and may still be viewed.
 To do so, select the desired group and click the **Bulk operations** tab.

 >![Old bulk operations](/images/users-guide/DeviceManagement/devmgmt-bulkoperations.png)